Satisfied customer using the computer

 Create the best self-service channels

 With self-service channels, customers get fast answers to their questions.
 Businesses deflect more cases while improving customer satisfaction.
-Agents are able to stay focused on more strategic work rather than on routine requests.
+Service reps are able to stay focused on more strategic work rather than on routine requests.
 That’s the secret to delivering excellent customer service at scale, anytime, anywhere.